osmandapp/docs/content/osmand/plugins/contour-lines.md

 - **{% data variables.android-values.shared_string_zoom_levels %}** - two slider options to move to the left, or right, to determine:
     - the minimum zoom level at which Hillshade is expected to be viewable on the map; and
     - the maximum zoom level at which it is expected to disappear;
-- **{% data variables.android-values.welmode_download_maps %}** - an offer to download a Hillshade map if none is still downloaded for the current geographical location displayed on the screen.
+- **{% data variables.android-values.welmode_download_maps %}** - an offer to download a Hillshade package if none is still downloaded for the current geographical location displayed on the screen.

 ![Terrain menu Android](/assets/images/plugins/contour-lines/terrain_menu_android.png)